-Artist and part ocean explorer, Rebecca Rutstein – whose work spans painting, sculpture, interactive installation and public art – explores abstraction inspired by science, data and maps.
+Artist and part ocean explorer, Rebecca Rutstein – whose work spans painting, sculpture, interactive installation and public art – creates work at the intersection of art, science and technology.
 With interests in geology, microbiology and marine science, Rutstein has been an artist-in-residence in Iceland, Hawaii, the Canadian Rockies, Washington’s San Juan Islands, California’s Santa Cruz Mountains and along the banks of the Gihon River in Vermont.

 Most recently she has collaborated with scientists as an artist-in-residence on board research vessels sailing from the Galápagos Islands to California, Vietnam to Guam, and in Tahiti, exploring the deep ocean, working with data being collected and shedding light on a world hidden from view.
 Rutstein completed two more artist-at-sea expeditions funded by the National Science Foundation in Fall 2018, first, off the Pacific coast of Costa Rica, and second, off Mexico’s Sea of Cortez to Guaymas Basin, collaborating with science teams on the R/V Atlantis research vessel.

 The latter expedition begins her year-long tenure as the Delta Visiting Chair for Global Understanding; an annual award given to leading global scholars and creative thinkers who conceive and produce ground breaking collaborative works with University of Georgia faculty, which will include a year-long exhibition of Rutstein’s work at the Georgia Museum of Art.
 During both expeditions, Rutstein made her first deep sea dives to the ocean floor aboard Alvin, a fully submersible, 3-person vessel able to withstand the crushing pressure of the extremes of the deep ocean.